TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 **_Advertising/Cookies and Similar Technologies_**

 For more information about the use of cookies and similar technology on our Online Services (including your opt-out choices) please see the Cookies and Tracking Technologies Information Center.
-Through our Cookies and Tracking Technologies Information Center, we provide opt-out choices.
+We provide opt-out choices through our Cookies and Tracking Technologies Information Center.
 The effect of an opt-out for some advertisers will be to stop targeted advertising, but it will still allow the collection of usage data for certain purposes (e.g., research, analytics and internal Online Services operation purposes).

 **_Access and Correction_**